 Since inception in September 2018, A La Carte has recovered 172,00 pounds and over 140,000 meals for the food insecure population of Silicon Valley.

 Joint Venture Silicon Valley has established partnerships with Silicon Valley corporations, government agencies, and nonprofit organizations.
 This framework provides visibility and a broad network focused on a regional problem-solving approach.
 Businesses benefit with tax-deductible donations and community recognition.

 Why are we doing it?

-Joint Venture partnered with Santa Clara County to fund and develop a food rescue system for Silicon Valley.
+In 2016, Joint Venture partnered with Santa Clara County to fund and develop a food rescue system for Silicon Valley.
 This was just the beginning of what has become a much broader response to food recovery in Silicon Valley.
-The steering committee guiding this initiative includes representatives from Second Harvest Food Bank, Martha’s Kitchen, Hunger at Home, several cities, Santa Clara County; Joint Venture board members Eric Houser and John A. Sobrato; several cities; zero waste professionals; and Nancy Fishman, the innovator behind the A La Carte food truck concept.
+The steering committee guiding this initiative includes representatives from Second Harvest Food Bank; Martha’s Kitchen; Hunger at Home; Santa Clara County; Joint Venture board members Eric Houser and John A. Sobrato; several cities; zero waste professionals; and Nancy Fishman, the innovator behind the A La Carte food truck concept.